avkoll/gCodePlotterGenerator/progresslog.md

   - robit now moves with the correct units and whatnot.
 - **Challenges**:
   - need to change how the gcode for shapes is generated.
+  - arduino only has ~400 bytes of memory maybe that is causing the problems
 - **Next Steps**:
   - make table lol
   - change gcode generator